This post may contain affiliate links. Read our disclosure page for full details.

 For centuries, Paris has proudly held the title of the most romantic city in the world, filled with iconic sights and attractions such as the Eiffel Tower, the Arc de Triumph and the Louvre museum – which recently became the most visited in the world, with 10 million punters lining up to take a look at the Mona Lisa et al.

 It’s little wonder that the city itself is in the top three when it comes to drawing in the crowds annually – with only London and Bangkok ahead in the tourism stakes.

 With such a well-trodden path you might expect that every attraction has been done to death – but not so say Agness and Cez from fellow travel blog eTramping.
 They’re here to highlight some of the most popular places in Paris and amazing alternative experiences you can have in this beloved city over the course of five days.
 Some you might have heard of and others you might not.
+(Some of these are the hidden gems of Paris!)
 So, even if you think you know Paris well – prepare to be enlightened!

 Day 1 – The Macabre

 Museum of Vampires and Legendary Creatures

 Paris is full of old curiosities and niche museums, perhaps none more so than this quirky (and macabre) offering.
 Eccentric scholar Jacques Sirgent began his love affair with vampires some years ago and now has amassed a fascinating collection of exhibits that will chill and enthrall you in equal measure.
 It’s a must for anyone interested in such folklore – especially if you get to hear some tall tales from the man himself.
 Paris has had more than a brush with such legends down the ages.